DM8tyProgrammer/mighty-articles/custom-event-js.md

 ### Subscription API for Event

-`on` API for register action based upon event.
+`on` API for register action based upon event. `Subject` offers `subscribe` API which would be called whenever there is new data is available.

 ```js
 on(event, action) {